 Using their social security benefit estimates (found on their social security statements), Steve and Amanda's PFP advisor identified their portfolio income requirement.
 Their advisor explained that each year as they neared retirement, they would review their savings, cash flow, and investment performance in order to make adjustments to the income plan.

-Steve and Amanda's PFP advisor explained that their Investment plan is constructed to support their income plan.
 In order to achieve their desired level of spending in retirement, they would need to achieve a roughly 7.5% rate of return on their portfolio assets.
 As their portfolio was currently constructed, they were achieving a 6.4% rate of return.

 Steve and Amanda's PFP advisor recommended shifting away from a strategic asset allocation relying on vague numbers such as a “60%/40% portfolio” towards a tactical asset allocation that would both produce better growth and provide greater capital preservation.